Create a WordPress blog.

 • It has enough performance to get you started.
 When you’re just starting out, Bluehost offers plenty of performance to keep your site loading.

-All in all, it will cost you about $33 to host your blog at Bluehost for the entire year, which includes your free domain name.
+All in all, it will cost you ~$30-$35 to host your blog at Bluehost for the entire year, which includes your free domain name.
 It also offers a 30-day money-back guarantee.

 That’s about as cheap as it’s going to get if you want to create a WordPress blog.

-To get started, click here to go to Bluehost and unlock their special offer for Themeisle users ($2.75/mo).
+To get started, click here to go to Bluehost and unlock their special offer for Themeisle users ($1.99/mo).
 Then click on “Get Started Now” button.
 You’ll be taken to Bluehost plans.

-For beginners, we recommend the cheap Basic plan because it packs plenty of power for your fledgling blog.
-Click the SELECT button to start the process:
+For beginners, we recommend the cheap Basic plan because it packs plenty of power for every new blog.
+More than that, even; it actually allows you to host up to 10 blogs:

 Bluehost basic - great hosting plan to create a WordPress blog.

-One click and you land on the final screen, where you’ll need to enter basic account and billing details at the top:
+One click later and you land on the final screen, where you’ll need to enter basic account and billing details:

-Once you’ve filled in all the information, click SUBMIT at the bottom to complete your purchase.
+Once you’ve filled in all the information, click SUBMIT PAYMENT to complete your purchase.

 Step 2: Install the free WordPress software ⚙️